LACMA

 Curatorial Notes

 Ceramics made in Iznik, in western Turkey, represent one of the most renowned and influential arts of the Ottoman period.
 The Iznik kilns, about 85 miles southeast of the capital, Istanbul, produced both tableware and architectural revetment such as this.
-Tiles were first manufactured at Iznik around the early 16th century, however, production increased dramatically in the second half of the century as the court sponsored more and more new buildings.
+Tiles were first manufactured at Iznik around the early sixteenth century; however, production increased dramatically in the second half of the century as the court sponsored more and more new buildings.

 Selected Bibliography